 2. Identifying which specific emotions someone else is feeling.

-For example, do you notice when your partner is reacting angrily because they are feeling anger + embarrassment, instead of just recognizing the anger element.
+For example, do you notice when your partner is reacting angrily because they are feeling anger and embarrassment, instead of just recognizing the anger element?

-Try to label others’ emotions correctly rather than just labelling others as “in a bad mood.”
+Try to label others’ emotions correctly rather than just labeling others as “in a bad mood.”

 You’ll be able to provide more effective reactions if you can correctly identify which specific emotions other people are having.
 If you realize you’re unsure, you can ask the person to help you understand.